xiaoyunyang/coursera-scala-specialization/FP-ideas.md

 30 years ago, the emphasis was on creating and maintaining small code base that need to fulfill a set of functional requirements.
 Computational power was a huge constraint.
 Now we live in a different world.
 We build complex programs with many moving parts.
 Programs are expected to be reliable, responsive, and error resistant.
 Servers are scattered throughout the world so things like latency and multicore programming became the new pain points.

-The most apparent benefits of functional programming are:
+The most visible benefits of functional programming are:

 * developer productivity - better code reusability and modularity, which is made possible by treating functions as composable primitives and something that describes behavior in the abstract (i.e., without binding it to actual use cases or data).
 * Program correctness - a benfit of referential transparency